Slevinski/slevinski.github.io/series/formal-signwriting/entries/styling-signs/handout.md

 This compact example shows several ideas at once:

 - styling is attached to the encoded item
-- it can affect padding, color, and scale
+- it can affect whole-sign padding, color, and scale
-- it can add class and id style hooks
+- it can add whole-sign class and id style hooks
 - the underlying symbol key is still `S10000`

 ## Whole-sign customization